$\mathbb{H}^{p,q}$-convex cocompactness and higher higher Teichm\"uller spaces: Abstract

 \section{Abstract}

 For any integers $p\geq 2$ and $q\geq 1$, let $\H^{p,q}$ be the pseudo-Riemannian hyperbolic space of signature $(p,q)$.
 We prove that if $\Gamma$ is the fundamental group of a closed aspherical $p$-manifold, then the set of representations of $\Gamma$ to $\PO(p,q+1)$ which are convex cocompact in $\H^{p,q}$ is a union of connected components of $\Hom(\Gamma,\PO(p,q+1))$.
+More generally, we show that if $\Gamma$ is any finitely generated group with no infinite nilpotent normal subgroups and with virtual cohomological dimension~$p$, then the set of injective and discrete representations of $\Gamma$ to $\PO(p,q+1)$ preserving a non-degenerate non-positive $(p-1)$-sphere in the boundary of $\H^{p,q}$ is a union of connected components of $\Hom(\Gamma,\PO(p,q+1))$.
 This gives new examples of higher-dimensional higher-rank Teichm\"uller spaces.